amanda-nascimentobarbosa/8_week_sql_challenge/week_1/README.md

 	WHERE rk = 1
 ```
 **Comment:**
-* First, we create a `RANK`column to organize the records by the first to the last one, and using `WHERE` to filter only the order dates after the customer became a member.
+* Inside the `CTE`, we create a `RANK`column to organize the records by the first to the last one, and using `WHERE` to filter only the order dates after the customer became a member.
 * In the same query we use `LEFT JOIN` to merge the tables *sales*, *members* and *menu*, so we can  extracted the order and join dates, also the product name;
-* This query was created inside the `CTE` (common table expression);
 * Then, we select the `CTE`and using `WHERE` we discovered what was the first purchase for each customer.

 **Answer:**